dhmay/CMVividly/README.md

 Exploring public T-cell receptors (TCRs) that respond to Cytomegalorvirus.

-I'm a lead author of the ["ECOclusters" preprint](https://www.biorxiv.org/content/10.1101/2024.03.26.583354).
-That work discovers the public T-cell responses to viruses, bacteria, etc., by finding groups of T-cell receptors (TCRs) that tend to occur in the same people.
+I'm a lead author of a [preprint](https://www.biorxiv.org/content/10.1101/2024.03.26.583354) describing "ECOclusters": groups of T-cell receptors (TCRs) that represent humanity's collective T-cell responses to viruses, bacteria, etc. We constructed ECOclusters by finding groups of T-cell receptors (TCRs) that tend to occur in the same people, across >30,000 people.

 The “CMV ECOcluster” is our compilation of humanity’s collective public TCR response to Cytomegalovirus (CMV): 52,447 TCRs, each associated with the HLA allele that presents the CMV peptide it binds ([available here](https://www.biorxiv.org/content/10.1101/2024.03.26.583354v3.supplementary-material)).
 Here, I'm exploring the CMV ECOcluster to help [the AIRR community](https://www.antibodysociety.org/the-airr-community/) and others make the best use of this new public resource ([more details here](about.qmd)).
 I'll add updates here, publish them to [GitHub Pages](https://dhmay.github.io/CMVividly/), and